fisher-alice/johnny-five-wiki/IMU.md

 - **data** The "data" event is fired as frequently as the user defined `freq` will allow in milliseconds.

 - **change** The "change" event is fired whenever a corresponding "change" is fired from a component.

+- **calibrated** The "calibrated" event is fired whenever a corresponding "calibrated" is fired from a component.

 <!--remove-start-->